Minecraft Earth makes the whole real world your very own blocky realm – TechCrunch

 - There’s crafting, but no 3×3 crafting grid (?!)

-- You can report griefers and so on, but the way the game is structured it should be an issue
+- You can report griefers and so on, but the way the game is structured it shouldn’t be an issue

-- The AR engine creates and uses a point cloud but doesn’t like take pictures of your bedroom
+- The AR engine creates and uses a point cloud but doesn’t, like, take pictures of your bedroom

 - Content is added to the map dynamically, and there will be hot spots but emptier areas will fill up if you’re there